Staying on track: Why a strong exercise habit matters (especially when life gets in the way)

 The answer lies not in willpower alone, but in building a sustainable exercise habit.
 By that I mean one that is flexible, rooted in self-compassion, and built to withstand life’s inevitable disruptions.
 Research shows that habits are formed when behaviours are repeated in a consistent context until they become automatic (Lally et al., 2010).
 The more frequently and consistently we perform a behaviour in the same context, say, walking every morning after breakfast, the more likely it is to become automatic.

-But habit strength also helps us stay the course during tough times.
+But habit strength also helps us on track during tough times.
 A study by Kaushal and Rhodes (2015) found that people with stronger exercise habits were more likely to maintain their routines during periods of low motivation or disruption.
 In other words, a good exercise habit doesn’t just get you started, it keeps you going.

 Why exercise habits matter (even more in midlife)